-Neal Gold Project ("Neal Project" or "Project")
+Golden Trove Project ("Golden Trove Project" or "Project") (formerly the Neal Project)

-The Neal Project is a high-grade gold-dominant vein system with at least five veins known to date.
+The Golden Trove Project is a high-grade gold-dominant vein system with at least five veins known to date.
 It is located 27 kilometers southeast of Boise, Idaho and has excellent access via 20 kilometers of improved gravel and dirt roads from Interstate-84.
 The Project consists of five private patented mining claims covering approximately 22.4 hectares (55.38 acres) and an additional seven unpatented lode claims covering about 52.6 hectares (130 acres) located on U.S. Forest Service administered public lands.

-On May 30, 2019, the Company filed a NI 43-101 Technical Report for the Neal Project ("Neal") entitled: "NI 43-101 Technical Report: Property Report for the Neal Project, Elmore County, Idaho".
+On May 30, 2019, the Company filed a NI 43-101 Technical Report for the Project entitled: "NI 43-101 Technical Report: Property Report for the Neal Project, Elmore County, Idaho".
 The Technical Report was prepared by Thomas H. Chadwick, CPG, an independent Qualified Person under NI 43-101 Disclosure Standards for Mineral Projects.
 Highlights of the NI 43-101 Technical Report include: